umee-network/umee.cc/content/pages/faq.md

 As a base layer blockchain, applications and money lego primitives can be built on top of Umee to access cross chain leverage and liquidity.
 The Umee Blockchain facilitates interoperability between the Cosmos ecosystem, Ethereum network, side chain architectures, layer two scaling solutions, and alternative base layer protocols.
 As a Cosmos SDK blockchain, Umee is interoperable with blockchains including Terra, Crypto.com, Binance Chain, Osmosis, Secret Network, and 30+ other chains, plus Ethereum, from Day 1.

-The native Umee token is a Proof of Stake asset that can exist as a Cosmos SDK token and an ERC20 token on Ethereum.
+The native UMEE token is a Proof of Stake asset that can exist as a Cosmos SDK token and an ERC20 token on Ethereum.

 </details>